-Changes in cash flows from financing activities between periods primarily result from changes in the levels of borrowings and equity issuances, which are primarily used to fund acquisitions and growth capital expenditures.
-Distributions increase between the periods based on increases in the number of common units outstanding or increases in the distribution rate.
+Changes in cash flows from financing activities between periods primarily result from changes in the levels of borrowings and equity issuances, which are primarily used to fund our acquisitions and growth capital expenditures.
+Distributions to partners increased between the periods as a result of increases in the number of common units outstanding or increases in the distribution rate.